Search

 Look for a farrier with experience shoeing horses of the same breed or discipline as yours. | Getty Images

 While all AFA-certified farriers have demonstrated competency in evaluating and shoeing a range of horses, you might want to look for one who’s experienced in shoeing for your own equestrian specialty, particularly if you plan to pursue your discipline competitively.
 A farrier who shoes mostly jumpers and dressage horses, for instance, might not be as well acquainted with the stresses of and shoeing requirements for reining or cutting.
-And one whose clientele consists mostly of Quarter Horses might not be accustomed to working with a five-gaited Saddlebred’s long hooves and special weighted footwear.
+And one whose clientele consists mostly of Quarter Horses might not be accustomed to working with a five-gaited Saddlebred’s long hooves and special footwear.

 If your horse has a foot condition, find a farrier with experience managing it.